postsharp/Metalama.Documentation/conceptual/Aspects/Testing/aspect-testing.md

 ### Trimming the test output to one or two classes

-If you want to limit the test output to one or more declarations (instead as the whole transformed input file), add the `// <target>` comment to the declarations that must be included.
+If you want to limit the test output to one or more declarations (instead of the whole transformed input file), add the `// <target>` comment to the declarations that must be included.

 Example: